syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

     </syncfusion:DataGridTemplateColumn.CellTemplate>
 </syncfusion:DataGridTemplateColumn>

-### CellTemplateSelector
+### Load view through template selector

-Load the underlying records through the `CellTemplate` to use CellTemplateSelector.
-The following code example shows templating of the DataGridTemplateColumn using the `CellTemplate` property:
+You can load any view to the cells through the `CellTemplate` by assigning the `TemplateSelector`.

 {% highlight xaml tabtitle="MainPage.xaml" %}
 <ContentPage.Resources>